1928 United States presidential election in Oklahoma

 The 1928 United States presidential election in Oklahoma took place on November 6, 1928, as part of the 1928 United States presidential election which was held throughout all contemporary 48 states.
 Voters chose ten representatives, or electors to the Electoral College, who voted for president and vice president.

-Oklahoma voted for the Republican nominee, Secretary of Commerce Herbert Hoover of California, over the Democratic nominee, Governor Alfred E. Smith of New York.
-Hoover's running mate was Senate Majority Leader Charles Curtis of Kansas, while Smith ran with Senator Joseph Taylor Robinson of Arkansas.

-Hoover won the state by a margin of 28.28 percentage points.
-His large margin of victory was due to extremely powerful anti-Catholic sentiment against Smith in a state almost entirely part of the Southern Protestant “Bible Belt”.
-In some previously Democratic counties in southwestern Oklahoma, Hoover gained vote shares more than thirty percent higher than Calvin Coolidge had in 1924, despite the fact that Smith had visited the state in September and given a major speech on the issue of religious tolerance.
+Background and analysis

+In its early years, Oklahoma was a "Solid South" state whose founding fathers like "Alfalfa Bill" Murray and Charles N. Haskell had disfranchised most of its black population via literacy tests and grandfather clauses, the latter of which would be declared unconstitutional in Guinn v.
+United States.
+In 1920 this "Solid South" state, nonetheless, joined the Republican landslide of Warren G. Harding, electing a GOP senator and five congressmen, but in 1922 the Democratic Party returned to their typical ascendancy as the state GOP became heatedly divided amongst themselves.

+Like many states in the South, Oklahoma, almost entirely part of the Southern Protestant "Bible Belt", had significant influence from the Ku Klux Klan at that time.
+The nomination of anti-Prohibition Catholic New York Governor Al Smith as the Democratic nominee was thus extremely controversial, with prominent former Senator Robert Latham Owen refusing steadfastly to endorse him, despite nominating dry Southern Democrat Senator Joseph Taylor Robinson of Arkansas.

+Early polls showed a massive trend away from Smith, with a September poll saying seventy-six thousand Oklahoma Democrats would vote for Republican nominees, former Secretary of Commerce Herbert Hoover of California and Senate Majority Leader Charles Curtis of Kansas, and a mid-October poll saying Hoover would receive seventy percent of the vote in Oklahoma.
+At the end of October, although the number of Oklahoma Democrats believed to be supporting Hoover had not fallen, and a finding that the Republicans had helped enroll one hundred and fifty thousand new voters, Hoover's margin was reduced to fifty thousand.

+As it turned out, the later poll was over-favourable to Smith.
+Hoover ultimately won the state by a margin of 28.28 percentage points.
 This was the first election since statehood when Oklahoma had voted more Republican than the nation at large, and the only one until 1960.
+In some previously Democratic counties in southwestern Oklahoma, Hoover gained vote shares more than thirty percent higher than Calvin Coolidge had in 1924, despite the fact that Smith visited the state in September and gave a major speech on the issue of religious tolerance.

-Hoover carried all but eleven of Oklahoma’s 77 counties, with only culturally Southern Choctaw Country in the southeast (an area also known as "Little Dixie") remaining loyal to Smith – and even there Democratic margins were smaller than usual for the era.
+Hoover carried all but eleven of Oklahoma's 77 counties, with only culturally Southern Choctaw Country or Little Dixie in the southeast remaining loyal to Smith, and even there Democratic margins were smaller than usual for the era.
 He was the only Republican until Richard Nixon’s 1972 landslide to carry the following counties: Carter, Cotton, Harmon, Jackson, Jefferson, Murray and Tillman.
 Hoover was also the first Republican presidential candidate to win the following counties: Beckham, Cleveland, Grady, Hughes, McClain and Pontotoc.